DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Formative Study

-To explore a human-agent co-generation paradigm, we conducted a formative study to understand how end-users currently engage with generative, task-oriented interfaces.
+To explore a human-agent co-generation paradigm, we conducted a formative study to understand how end-users currently engage with agent and interface to address their daily task.
 We recruited 12 participants (8 female, aged 20-27) via social media to identify tensions and challenges in their collaborative processes.